 To set the interval wipers, rotate the knob at the end of the turn signal lever to the most effective interval.
-The farther the knob is from the OFF position, the faster the wipers move.
+The farther the knob is from the OFF position, the more frequently the wipers operate.

 Speed Dependent Wipers

 This feature compensates for the extra moisture that accumulates on your windshield at higher speeds during rain.
 At higher speeds, the Speed Dependent feature shortens the delay between wipes when you use the variable interval wipers.
 Delay will automatically adjust at speeds between 10 and 65 mph (16 and 105 km/h).